UA-DCM: Uncertainty-aware Causal Decision Making via Effect Bound Decomposition: Experimental Analysis

-We consider 2 observed confounders and no unobserved confounder (Figure~\ref{fig:two-obs-cnf}).
-Thus no uncertainty from non-identifiability.
-We compare with 6 baselines which are designed to provide point-wise estimations.
+\textbf{SCM 2:} We consider only observed confounders (Figure~\ref{fig:two-obs-cnf}) with no structural uncertainty.
+We compare with 6 baselines that are designed to provide point-wise estimations.
 To be fair, we perform bootstrapping and obtain bounds from them.
 We also compare with NCM which outputs ATE bound.

 \textbf{Results:} We observe that for 1000 samples, distance matching and propensity score matching output a very wide bound, ex: $[-0.457,0.395]$.
 Other baselines provide tighter bounds and NCM outputs $[0.018, 0.025]$.
 All of these methods estimate a probability table from the input $1000$ samples and estimate the causal effect based on that.
 Even with bootstrapping, some of the bounds do not contain the true ATE$=0.06$.
 As most of the baselines contain $0$ within it, they suggest that no action can be decided as the better one.
 No other insight about uncertainty reduction can be extracted from them.
 On the other hand, \myalgo provides an outer bound $[-0.14, 0.20]$ for 1000 samples and an outer bound $[-0.09, 0.11]$ for 3000 samples.
 This indicates that the ATE obtained from the true distribution will be contained in this bound.
-Also, note that there is no gap between $\Upate$ and $\Lpate$ (Up,Lp), which implies that there is no non-id uncertainty here, hinting us to collect more samples.
+Also, note that there is no gap between $\Upate$ and $\Lpate$ (Up,Lp in the figure), which implies that there is no non-id uncertainty here, hinting us to collect more samples.

+\textbf{Scaling Experiment: } To scale our algorithm for large graphs, we utilize two practical solutions (details in Appendix~\ref{fig:scale}).
+1. We factorize the joint distribution according to the causal graph and match the factorized conditional distributions instead of the full joint.
+2. We ignore low-probability joint combinations and redistribute their probability mass.
+This reduces the slicing of the alpha value to a large number of combinations that do not meaningfully change the causal effect.

+\textbf{Observation:} In Figure~\ref{fig:large-graph}, we show the algorithm's performance on graphs with $8$, $12$, and $18$ variables, each using $10k$ samples.
+For the $8$-variable setup, pointwise identification of the causal effect collapses the inner region; thus, there is no non-identifiable region.
+For each scenario of $8$-vars, $12$-vars and $18$-vars, our bounds enclosed the true ATE values and the outer bound was completely above zero, implying that $do(X=1)$ is the best action for these problem instances.
+Thus, our algorithm scales to a relatively larg number of variables and offers bounds that enclose the true ATE.